Brain injuries impact thousands of families and communities each year, claim thousands of lives, and leave thousands permanently disabled.

 Brain Injury Safety Tips & Prevention

 Many who suffer a mild brain injury or TBI recover without significant medical intervention.
-However, recovery time is influenced by several factors.
+However, several factors can affect recovery time.

 To ensure a quick recovery without complications, all brain injury patients should adhere to a few basic rules:

 - Consult a physician after an accident, even if you don’t feel like anything is wrong.
-It’s best to be examined by a professional and cleared before returning to work or intense activities.
+A professional should clear you before returning to work or intense activities.

 - Get plenty of sleep and rest during recovery.